ayoub-asseli/SZPriceTracker/README.md

 - Compile in the file 'articles_urls.py' urls of the articles that interest you the most
 - To receive the notification you'll have to specify the e-mail address of the sender and the e-mail address of the receiver in the file 'PriceTracker.py'
 - Specify the e-mail password of the sender into the functions email_sender_Zalando and and email_sender_Snipes in the file 'EmailSender.py'
-- Finally, you just have to execute the file 'PriceTracker.py'
+- Then, you just have to execute the file 'PriceTracker.py'
+- Finally, you can automate all these execution steps with CRON for a daily follow-up of the items

 PS: If you want to generate a csv table with some information related to your items, then execute the file 'articles_into_csv_file.py'